We Owe Our

 Fostering Healthy Relationships With Surrounding Communities Benefits Us All

-Most of our 18,000 Round Lake residents were unaware of the Ski Hill proposal on June 28, 2022 when the project came before the Planning & Zoning committee.
+Most of our 18,000 Round Lake residents were unaware of the Ski Hill proposal on June 28, 2022 when the project came before the Planning & Zoning Commission.
 Non-residents along Townline Road attended the meeting because the proposed annexation called for turning their rural, unincorporated road into a construction entrance.

 These nine families hired attorney Ken Ashman at their expense.
 It is through their efforts to learn more about the Ski Hill proposal and Dan Powell as a business owner that they uncovered a disturbing past and current history of business practices.

 Through public records and FOIA requests, residents and non-residents uncovered the truth about years of environmental violations, questionable business practices and projects in other communities, and documented lawsuits against Dan Powell, CHDS, and past companies owned by him.

 These findings, together with the questionable business proposal presented to the village, allowed our community to work together to defeat the Ski Hill proposal on September 19, 2022.